-The National Joint Council for Local Government Services National Agreement on Pay and Conditions of Service, sets the framework for the pay and conditions of service for the Fire Authority's non-operational support staff.
+The NJC for Local Government Services National Agreement on Pay and Conditions of Service, sets the framework for the pay and conditions of service for the Fire Authority's non-operational support staff.
 This provides a national pay spine which was reviewed in April 2019 following the two year pay agreement reached in 2018 to address the impact on local government employers of the National Living Wage increases.
+At the time of writing, the 2021 pay award had not yet been agreed.
 RBFRS uses the pay ranges identified within the National pay scales, localised to reduce the number of spinal column points (SCP) within each grade and further extended to provide ten pay grades.
 Posts are allocated to a grade through a process of job evaluation using the HAY job evaluation methodology.

-Staff are appointed to a spinal column point (SCP) in the appropriate pay grade and progress subject to satisfactory performance confirmed through an annual appraisal (Performance and Development Review (PDR)) process to the top of their pay scale by annual increments on the first of April each year.
+Staff are appointed to a spinal column point (SCP) in the appropriate pay grade and progress subject to satisfactory performance confirmed through an annual appraisal (Performance and Development Review (PDR), to the top of their pay scale by annual increments on the first of April each year.
 Based on the outcome of PDRs, there are provisions for the acceleration or stopping of incremental progression.
-Fire Safety Inspecting Officers (FSIOs) progress through pay grades as they complete nationally recognised fire safety qualifications.
 In order to avoid possible claims for age discrimination, there are no more than six SCPs in each grade range.